 Admob vs Unity Ads: Final Verdict

-Thus to wrap up, if you’re a gaming app developer, you should definitely try Unity ads to increase your overall revenue from Rewarded video ads and normal video ads.
+Thus to wrap up, if you’re a gaming app developer, you should definitely try Unity ads to increase your overall revenue from Rewarded video ads and standard video ads.
 There are app developers who have made more than millions of dollar with Unity ads.
 The network reaches to more than 400 million US audience and has high rates for the right traffic.
 Additionally, you can use Admob to mediate with Unity ads to see the best of both the networks.
 We suggest you use an intelligent ad mediation platform like Appodeal that can optimize various ad networks, ad units and placements to give you the highest revenue out of every impression.
 Hope this comparison on Admob vs Unity Ads was helpful to you.

 Blognife's Recommended Monetization Partners: